 If the insurer constructed its risk classes carefully, each class will have a significantly different expected loss (separation).
 Moreover, each member of a given class will have approximately the same chance of loss (class homogeneity).
 This rule prevents combining males ages 20 and 40 in the same life insurance pool and causes a mathematically fair insurance exchange.

-If insurers decide to use a particular factor for classifying insured’s, information about the factor should be easily obtained and not subject to manipulation the insured.
+If insurers decide to use a particular factor for classifying insured’s, information about the factor should be easily obtained and not subject to manipulation by the insured.
 The variables of age and sex would meet this standard, but asking an applicant kilometers are driven each year or whether drugs or alcohol are used would not do as well because insured’s can provide false information.

 If risk classes are crafted in a way designed to promote using society’s resources carefully, insured’s should be rewarded for maintaining clean driving records or for applying loss prevention measures.
 Thus, factors used for risk classification should reward good insured’s (those with below-average loss potential) with better insurance rates.